MatthewJDavis/matthewjdavis.github.io/_posts/2020-02-27-get-dynamodb-ansible.md

 tags:
 - ansible
 - aws cli
-published: false
+published: true
 ---
 February 2020

 # Overview

-I was working on an Ansible playbook to remove a DynamoDB table for a tear down job for features using the Ansible [DynamoDB module] which was going well until it came to deleting multiple tables.
+I was working on an Ansible playbook to remove a [DynamoDB] table for a tear down job for features based on their tag values using the Ansible [DynamoDB module] which was going well until it came to features using multiple tables.
 For the module to work, you need to supply the table's name and there is no native Ansible module that allows you to get the name of the DynamoDB tables in the AWS accounts.
 A way to get around this and what I show below is to use the [AWS Cli] and Ansible [command module].

 Below is the script I used to achieve this, including how to create a new list of just the table names that I read about on [Jeff Geerling's blog].